gyulanemeth/bluefox.email/docs/api/index.md

 ### Verifying Webhook Requests

 Webhook requests are authenticated using an API key sent in the `Authorization` header in Bearer token format.
+You can select in the project settings which API key you want to send with the request.
 This API key is used to verify the authenticity of the request.

 #### Request Headers
 - **`Authorization`**: Contains the apiKey in the format Bearer `your-secret-key`.